-This talk will discuss the assessment of mindfulness, including why it's important, assumptions that underlie the conceptualization measurement of mindfulness as a psychological capacity, current methods for assessing mindfulness and their empirical support, what this research has taught us about the nature of mindfulness and the
+This talk will discuss the assessment of mindfulness, including why it's important, assumptions that underlie the conceptualization measurement of mindfulness as a psychological capacity, current methods for assessing mindfulness and their empirical support, what this research has taught us about the nature of mindfulness and the effects of mindfulness training, and proposed ways of expanding beyond self-report methods.

-- Describe the rationale for conceptualizing and assessing mindfulness as a psychological capacity. - Discuss what research on assessment of mindfulness has taught us about the nature of mindfulness and the effects of mindfulness training. - 3.
-Critique current self-report methods and proposed ways of expanding beyond self-report in the assessment of mindfulness.
+- Describe the rationale for conceptualizing and assessing mindfulness as a psychological capacity. - 2.
+Discuss what research on assessment of mindfulness has taught us about the nature of mindfulness and the effects of mindfulness training. - Critique current self-report methods and proposed ways of expanding beyond selfreport in the assessment of mindfulness.